 Bill’s, 1 Albion Place, Leeds, West Yorkshire, LS1 6JL.

 The Ivy is an eclectic all-day restaurant where you can indulge in a loaded stack of pancakes.
 Their hot buttermilk pancakes are topped with strawberries, raspberries and blackberries, then smothered in Greek yoghurt, lemon balm and warm strawberry sauce for a delicious alternative to the norm.
 Get ‘em until 11am on weekdays or until 4pm on the weekend.

 The Ivy, Vicar Lane, Victoria Leeds, Leeds, West Yorkshire, LS1 6BB.

 If you want to start the day with pancakes, Brown’s has two options for you.
 They’re both American buttermilk pancakes, but one is savoury and one is sweet.
-You can play it safe with mixed berries, English borage honey and Greek yoghurt or try smoked pancetta with savoury granola and maple syrup.
+You can play it safe with mixed berries and Greek yoghurt or try smoked pancetta with savoury granola and maple syrup.
 Whichever you go for, you’re in for a treat.

 Browns, The Light, 70-72 The Headrow, Leeds, West Yorkshire, LS1 8EQ.

 Cosy Club is famed for its Triple-Stacked Buttermilk Pancakes.
 They’re thick and fluffy, with two different toppings for you to choose from.
 Will you go for the fruity berry compote, banana and crême fraîche?
 Or will you indulge in the smoked streaky bacon and maple syrup?
 They’re served until 5pm every day, so you’ve got plenty of time to get involved.

 Cosy Club, 53 Albion Street, Leeds, West Yorkshire, LS1 5AA.